svante-jacobsen/loggamera-home-assistant/README.md

 - Your **API Key** from Loggamera.
 - Your **Device ID**.

-These are provided by Loggamera and can be entered via the integration setup in the Home Assistant UI.
+These are provided by Loggamera and can be entered via the integration setup UI.

 ## API Usage